KQM-git/TCL/mechanics/gameplay-mechanics/lifeskills.md

 Character with extra dish passive can duplicate their specialties while cooking.
 **By:** [denmax\#9293](../../evidence/mechanics/gameplay-mechanics/lifeskills.md#duplicate-special-dish)

+## Item Pickup Speed
+Picking up items from the bottom of the list is about 85% faster than from the top of the list.

 ## Evidence Vault

 {% page-ref page="../../evidence/mechanics/gameplay-mechanics/lifeskills.md" %}